Search

 This course is suitable for both complete beginners to soap making and those with some experience.

-If you are a complete beginner you’ll start from the basics by making simple cold process soap and progress to advanced soap making, hot process and liquid soap making all in one course.
+If you are a complete beginner, you’ll start from the basics by making simple cold process soap, and progress to advanced soap making, hot process and liquid soap making all in one course.

-If you are an experienced soaper confident with cold-process soap making already, you’ll learn how to work with advanced ingredients, learn soap swirling techniques and add hot process and liquid soap making to your skill set.
+If you are an experienced soaper confident with cold process soap making already, you’ll learn how to work with advanced ingredients, learn soap swirling techniques, and add hot process and liquid soap making to your skill set.

-All of the ingredients in the recipes provided are approved for use by natural and organic standards such as COSMOS.
+All ingredients in the recipes provided are approved for use by natural and organic standards such as COSMOS.
 You’ll work with a wide range of natural carrier oils, plant butters, milk, yogurt, beer, honey, sugar, salt, botanicals, clay, charcoal and more!

-Even the more ‘chemical sounding’ ingredients such as sodium hydroxide and potassium hydroxide are permitted for use in soap making by natural and organic standards.
+Even the more ‘chemical-sounding’ ingredients such as sodium hydroxide and potassium hydroxide are permitted for use in soap making by natural and organic standards.
 They are used to create the saponification reaction and are not present in the finished soap.

-There are several options for coloring soaps which we cover on the course including using natural botanical options.
+There are several options for coloring soaps, which we cover on the course, including using natural botanical options.
 Mineral pigments are very useful to create bright, vivid colors and these are nature-identical and approved for use by natural and organic standards such as COSMOS.

-Plenty of palm-oil free recipes are also provided.
+Plenty of palm oil-free recipes are also provided.
 Where we have used palm oil we have indicated that it is sustainably sourced palm oil.

-By choosing organic oils and butter you can make organic soap, for organic certification if you wish.
+By choosing organic oils and butter, you can make organic soap for organic certification if you wish.

 Soap making involves working with lye (sodium hydroxide or potassium hydroxide) to create a saponification reaction.
 Both are caustic chemicals so it is essential to follow the proper lye safety guidelines when making soap.
 We cover lye safety in detail throughout the course and our video demonstrations show you how to make soap safely.
-A quick guide to lye safety can also be found here: Lye Safety in Soap Making + 10 Safety Tips to Follow
+A quick guide to lye safety can also be found here: Lye Safety in Soap Making + 10 Safety Tips to Follow.

-The only risk is attempting to make soap without knowing the safety precautions to follow, which is why we don’t advise following tutorials on YouTube or other social media platforms as they often skip this important information and fail to show best practices.
+The only risk is attempting to make soap without knowing the safety precautions to follow, which is why we don’t advise following tutorials on YouTube or other social media platforms, as they often skip this important information and fail to show best practices.

-Soap making supplies are very easy to find both in online and brick-and-mortar stores.
+Soap-making supplies are very easy to find both online and in brick-and-mortar stores.
 As part of the course you receive a comprehensive global supplier list, featuring hundreds of cosmetic suppliers from all around the world.

 Yes, when you have finished the course there will be quizzes and several assignments to submit.
 These are straightforward to complete and based on the material covered in the class.
 On successful completion, your course certificate will be issued.